vysakh-kv/vibe-code-hinge/CURSOR_GUIDELINES.md

 2. **Minimal Changes**: Make the smallest change necessary to fix the issue
 3. **Add Tests**: When possible, add tests to prevent regression

+### When To Update llm_context.txt

+Update the `llm_context.txt` file when:

+1. **Adding new features or components**
+2. **Changing or extending APIs**
+3. **Introducing new technology or libraries**
+4. **Changing project architecture or structure**
+5. **Modifying development workflow or processes**
+6. **Updating database schema**
+7. **Adding or changing configuration requirements**

+This keeps AI agents and new developers informed about the current state of the project.

 ## Project-Specific Guidelines

 - Frontend components should follow the existing naming and styling conventions
 - Backend endpoints should follow RESTful design principles
 - Mobile-first approach for all UI development
 - Document any new environment variables or configuration options
 - Keep sensitive information out of the codebase
+- Utilize the Render PostgreSQL database with the provided credentials